CKs-Technology-News/PrivacyTools/README.md

 ## [Statistics](#statistics)
+- [Framadate](https://framadate.org/) – Schedule a meeting or create an opinion poll.
+- [Framaforms](https://framaforms.org) – Design your online surveys easily while respecting your audience.
+- [Jaspy](https://jasp-stats.org//) – Open-source program for statistical analysis.
+- [LimeSurvey](https://www.limesurvey.org/) – The most popular FOSS online survey tool on the web.
+- [QLimeSurvey](https://www.limesurvey.org/) – Formerly known as PHPSurveyor, is a free and open source on-line statistical survey web app written in PHP based on a MySQL, SQLite, PostgreSQL or MSSQL database, distributed under the GNU General Public License.
 - [R Statistics Software](https://www.r-project.org/) – R is a programming language and free software environment for statistical computing and graphics supported by the R Core Team and the R Foundation for Statistical Computing.
-- [QLimeSurvey](https://www.limesurvey.org/) – Formerly known as PHPSurveyor, is a free and open source on-line statistical survey web app written in PHP based on a MySQL, SQLite, PostgreSQL or MSSQL database, distributed under the GNU General Public License.

 ## [Scanning and Pentesting (Network Forensic)](#scanning-and-pentesting-network-forensic)